peregrineshahin/ChessProgrammingWiki/content/Windows.md

 -

-[C](C "C") programmers were faced with some new paradigms from early 16-bit [Windows API](https://en.wikipedia.org/wiki/Windows_API), not to mention the fact that a lot of [C standard library](https://en.wikipedia.org/wiki/C_standard_library) functions were hard and error-prone to use, or even taboo [[11]](#cite_note-11) .
+[C](C "C") programmers were faced with some new paradigms from early 16-bit [Windows API](https://en.wikipedia.org/wiki/Windows_API), not to mention the fact that a lot of [C standard library](https://en.wikipedia.org/wiki/C_standard_library) functions were hard and error-prone to use, or even taboo <a id="cite-note-11" href="#cite-ref-11">[11]</a> .
 [Charles Petzold](https://en.wikipedia.org/wiki/Charles_Petzold): "The original [hello world program](https://en.wikipedia.org/wiki/Hello_world_program) in the [Windows 1.0 SDK](https://en.wikipedia.org/wiki/Microsoft_Windows_SDK) was a bit of a scandal.
 HELLO.C was about 150 lines long, and the HELLO.RC resource script had another 20 or so more lines". (...)
-Veteran C programmers often curled up in horror or laughter when encountering the Windows hello-world program." [[12]](#cite_note-12) .
+Veteran C programmers often curled up in horror or laughter when encountering the Windows hello-world program." <a id="cite-note-12" href="#cite-ref-12">[12]</a> .

 ### WinMain and the Message loop

-Windows programs are [event-driven](https://en.wikipedia.org/wiki/Event-driven_programming), have no usual main, but [WinMain](http://msdn.microsoft.com/en-us/library/ms633559%28VS.85%29.aspx) to enter a [event loop](https://en.wikipedia.org/wiki/Event_loop) [[13]](#cite_note-13) , where [DispatchMessage](http://msdn.microsoft.com/en-us/library/ms644934%28VS.85%29.aspx) transfers [messages](http://msdn.microsoft.com/en-us/library/ms644958%28VS.85%29.aspx) to a [callback procedure](http://msdn.microsoft.com/en-us/library/ms632593%28v=VS.85%29.aspx) [associated](http://msdn.microsoft.com/en-us/library/ms633570%28v=VS.85%29.aspx#associating_proc) with the [window](http://msdn.microsoft.com/en-us/library/aa931018.aspx) the message refers to, i.e. for keyboard events one window which owns the [keyboard focus](https://en.wikipedia.org/wiki/Focus_%28computing%29).
+Windows programs are [event-driven](https://en.wikipedia.org/wiki/Event-driven_programming), have no usual main, but [WinMain](http://msdn.microsoft.com/en-us/library/ms633559%28VS.85%29.aspx) to enter a [event loop](https://en.wikipedia.org/wiki/Event_loop) <a id="cite-note-13" href="#cite-ref-13">[13]</a> , where [DispatchMessage](http://msdn.microsoft.com/en-us/library/ms644934%28VS.85%29.aspx) transfers [messages](http://msdn.microsoft.com/en-us/library/ms644958%28VS.85%29.aspx) to a [callback procedure](http://msdn.microsoft.com/en-us/library/ms632593%28v=VS.85%29.aspx) [associated](http://msdn.microsoft.com/en-us/library/ms633570%28v=VS.85%29.aspx#associating_proc) with the [window](http://msdn.microsoft.com/en-us/library/aa931018.aspx) the message refers to, i.e. for keyboard events one window which owns the [keyboard focus](https://en.wikipedia.org/wiki/Focus_%28computing%29).
 To make Windows applications work flawlessly, keeping its windows up to date, that is processing [paint messages](http://msdn.microsoft.com/en-us/library/dd145213%28v=vs.85%29.aspx), the [I/O bound](https://en.wikipedia.org/wiki/I/O_bound) [GUI](GUI "GUI") [thread](Thread "Thread") needs to be run in the message loop, to react on messages best within 20 ms. In early 16-bit Windows, DispatchMessage implemented [cooperative multitasking](https://en.wikipedia.org/wiki/Computer_multitasking#Cooperative_multitasking.2Ftime-sharing) - but one application being uncooperative could made the whole system hang.